AtlassianPS/ConfluencePS/docs/en-US/Add-Label.md

 ```

 ### -PageID
-The page ID to delete.
+The page ID to apply the label to.
 Accepts multiple IDs via pipeline input.

 ```yaml